 By End Users:

 Over the forecast period, France is anticipated to have a dominant share.
-The French regional market had a market share of 37.8% in the year 2019.
-The regional market is favored with the increasing incidence of aortic stenosis coupled with favorable reimbursement policies.
-Currently, physicians prefer alternatives over conventional techniques to reduce operational costs and reduce patient recovery time.
-Hence, the implementation of the TAVR technology in hospital care has increased rapidly in recent years.
+The French regional market had a market share of 37.8% in 2019.
+The regional market is favored by the increasing incidence of aortic stenosis coupled with favorable reimbursement policies.
+Physicians prefer alternatives over conventional techniques to reduce operational costs and patient recovery time.
+Hence, the implementation of TAVR technology in hospital care has increased rapidly in recent years.

 KEY MARKET PLAYERS: